ALOK8467100/JavaScript-Tutorials/01_Introduction to JS/README.md

  Html has direct connection to  browser & Javascript has direct connection to console.
  But we want to make direct connection of our JAvascript to browser.

-SO, we do this thing
+ So, we do this thing

       html ---- browser